krishnaduttPanchagnula/krishnaduttPanchagnula/README.md

 I work as a DEVOPS Cloud engineer with Qentelli.
 I am working on building scalable infrastructure in AWS environment using Infrastructure as code(IaC) tools such as terraform etc. In the free time, i engage in working on ML fun projects and writing articles.
 Previously i have worked as Data Science Engineer, utilzing satellite imagergy to solve spatial questions.
 I'm open to collaborate on interesting projects specially Infrastructure and Data science domain.

 # 🌱 Currently working on :

-  1.Creating and deploying scalable infrastructure of microservices in Kubernetes.
+<n>1.Creating and deploying scalable infrastructure of microservices in Kubernetes.

 <n>2.
-Building Monitoring systems in AWS, using IAC tools like terraform. <n>
+Building Monitoring systems in AWS, using IAC tools like terraform.

 <n>3.
-Buidilng NFT setups on ethereum. <n>
+Buidilng NFT setups on ethereum.

 # After my Work , you can find me
  1.Taking a ride on my bike.